ethereum/eth2.0-onboarding/docs/phase_0.md

 ## Data structures

-Data structures across the Eth2 specification are defined in terms of [Simple SerialiZe (SSZ)](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/ssz/simple-serialize.md) types.
-A type system that defines serialization and [merkleization (hash-tree-root)](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/ssz/simple-serialize.md#merkleization), focused on determinism and minimalism.
+Data structures across the Eth2 specification are defined in terms of [Simple SerialiZe (SSZ)](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/ssz/simple-serialize.md) types: a type system that defines serialization and [merkleization (hash-tree-root)](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/ssz/simple-serialize.md#merkleization), focused on determinism and minimalism.

-The main benefit of SSZ-tree-hashing is its support for non-homogeneous tree depths when merkleizing the underlying data.
+The main benefit of SSZ-tree-hashing is its support for different tree depths when merkleizing the underlying data.
 This allows for any of the contents of complex data structures to be summarized in-place as a merkle root.

-And the full expansion can be proven for this root.
+The full expansion can be proven for this root.
 Compose this, and partial datastructures can be proven as well.

-The type based tree-structure enables efficient proof navigation, and sophisticated caching techniques to be used on consensus objects (e.g. `BeaconState`).
-Techniques like these greatly reduce the amount of hashing work that must be done at each slot, without compromising the data-type expressiveness of the consensus types.
+The type based tree-structure enables efficient proof navigation, and sophisticated caching techniques to be used on consensus objects (e.g. `BeaconState`). **Techniques like these greatly reduce the amount of hashing work that needs to be done at each slot, without compromising the data-type expressiveness of the consensus types.**

 The serialization of SSZ is focused on determinism and efficient lookups.
 It is not a streaming encoding, but generally very efficient.
 And more standard than previous approaches such as RLP.
 Additionaly the complete coverage of serialization and hash-tree-root on the same type system avoids gaps in functionality and ambiguity.

 ### Beacon operations

 [Beacon operations](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#beacon-operations) are datastructures that can be added to a `BeaconBlock` by a block proposer.

+They are used to transmit messages concerning:

+- Proposer slashings
+- Attester slashings
+- Attestations
+- Deposits
+- Voluntary exits

-This is how various messages related to system level validation/construction of the chain are incorporated.
-They are essentially validator-level transactions to the beacon chain state machine.
-Each operation has a maximum allowed per block defined in the constants in [max operations per block](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#max-operations-per-block).
+They are the primary vehicle through which messages related to the validation/construction of the chain are communicated.
+You can think of them as validator-level transactions to the beacon chain state machine.

+There is a maximum number of beacon operations allowed per block.
+And different operations may have different maximum values associated with them.
+These numbers are defined in the constants in the [max operations per block](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#max-operations-per-block) subsection of the Beacon chain specification.

 #### `ProposerSlashing`

-A [`ProposerSlashing`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#proposerslashing) is used to police potentially nefarious validator block proposal activity.
-This makes duplicate block proposals "expensive" to disincentivize activity that might lead to forking and conflicting views of the canonical chain.
+A [`ProposerSlashing`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#proposerslashing) operation is used to police potentially malicious validator block proposal activity.

+>Note: slashings are major penalties given for malicious operations.

  Validators can be slashed if they sign two different beacon blocks for the same slot.
+This makes duplicate block proposals expensive.
+The idea is to disincentivize activity that might lead to forking and conflicting views of the canonical chain.

+ Some important points:

-* This data structure contains proof that such a slashable offense has occurred.
+* `ProposerSlashing` contains proof that the slashable offense has occurred.
-* `hash_tree_root(signed_block.message) == hash_tree_root(signed_block_header.message)` and thus a single signature is valid for both data structures. `SignedBeaconBlockHeader` is used as proof to reduce data size.
+* Since `hash_tree_root(signed_block.message) == hash_tree_root(signed_block_header.message)`, a single signature is valid for both data structures.
+This means `SignedBeaconBlockHeader` can be used as a proof to reduce data size.
-* Fields
+* The data structure contains three fields:
-    * `proposer_index` - `ValidatorIndex` of the validator to be slashed for double proposing
+    * `proposer_index` - The validator index of the validator to be slashed for double proposing
     * `signed_header_1` - The signed header of the first of the two slashable beacon blocks
     * `signed_header_2` - The signed header of the second of the two slashable beacon blocks